Dave Tough (music producer): 2008–14: Dave Tough Productions

-2009–14: Xavier and Ophelia
+2009–14: Xavier & Ophelia

-In 2009 Tough founded the pop, rock, and electronica group Xavier and Ophelia with vocalist and songwriter DeAnna Moore.
-The duo first met in 2009 over Myspace, when Tough was searching for vocalists for a demo.
-After meeting in person they discovered a shared fascination with older jazz standards and artists such as Fiona Apple, Goldfrapp and Edie Brickell.
+In 2009 Tough founded the pop, rock, and electronica group Xavier & Ophelia with vocalist and songwriter DeAnna Moore.
+The duo first met in 2009 on Myspace, when Tough was searching for vocalists for a demo.
+After meeting in person they discovered a shared fascination with older jazz standards and artists including Fiona Apple, Edie Brickell, and the English duo, Goldfrapp.
 They soon formed Xavier & Ophelia, also going by the moniker X&O. Moore contributes vocals while Tough handles production and instrumentals.
-Both members contribute to the songwriting process, and they began writing songs that variously integrated the genres of synth-pop, electronica, pop, alternative rock, and indie rock.
-Early on the band was based in Cane Ridge, Tennessee and Antioch, Tennessee.
+Both members contribute to the songwriting process, and they began writing songs which variously integrated the genres of synth-pop, electronica, pop, alternative rock, and indie rock.
+Early on the band was based in Cane Ridge (an area in Antioch, Tennessee) and other parts of Antioch.

 The duo released their first album, Xavier & Ophelia, on April 1, 2011.
 The album met with a largely positive reception among critics.
-Music News Nashville praised Tough's production, stating "techno beats, computerized sounds, live instruments and lovely, layered vocals mixed together put a unique stamp on their clean productions."
+Music News Nashville praised Tough's production, saying "techno beats, computerized sounds, live instruments and lovely, layered vocals mixed together put a unique stamp on their clean productions."
 For a time the album's track "Six Billion Lonely People" was in rotation on the BBS Radio 24-hour music station.
 At the 2011 International Songwriting Competition, the band was a semi-finalist with "Six Billion Lonely People, and the song was a finalist in the 2012 Songdoor Songwriting Competition as well.
 "Last Recorded Summer," a pop song on the album, was nominated in the Indie International Songwriting Contest and was also a finalist in the UK Songwriting Competition.

 Their second album, I Hate Birds, was self-released on December 18, 2012, and several tracks went on to win or be nominated for awards.
 "Falling Down" won the Grand Prize at the John Lennon Songwriting Contest in the electronic category, and two more songs placed in the Indie International Songwriting Contest in spring 2013: "I Hate Birds" in the rock category and "Made of Stars" in the pop category.

 The band's music has been placed in movies, television, and commercials.
 "Passing Train" was featured in multiple episodes of Alaska Gold Diggers, and in late 2013 their song "Heartbeat" was featured on the television show Twisted.
-Xavier and Ophelia periodically performs live as a duo or with a backing band, with Tough switching between instruments such as guitar and keyboards.
+Xavier & Ophelia periodically performs live as a duo or with a backing band, with Tough switching between instruments such as guitar and keyboards.
 They regularly perform at The Bluebird Cafe in Nashville.